February 28th

 Meaning of the subhAShita:

 Days and nights pass for all beings here (on earth).
-Their salubrity (life's vital energy) runs out just like water particles (evaporate) due to sun rays in summer.
+Their salubrity (life's vital energy) runs out just like water particles (evaporate) due to the Sun's rays in the summer.

 Commentary: